 The beautiful girl with the golden magical locks is only half the story, as her dashing counterpart Flynn Rider provides the male friendly action, giving the plot its excitement.
 Disney marketing may have changed the title to appeal to more male viewers, but in reality, it is a more accurate representation of screen time and story told.
 In fact, to its ultimate benefit, Tangled is filled with more action and better pacing than any Disney princess movie in recent memory.
 The previews would make you think the film is striving for a Shrek like ambiance, but this is actually a very traditional feeling film with one exception.
 Just a hint to those of you with small children: make sure you are there for the very beginning of the film.
 Flynn narrates the story and does it so quickly and covers so much turf, that the littler ones would need much explanation to understand the film.
 The same can be said for the ending wrap up to the story.

-The animation of the film completes the package without overpowering it.
+The animation of the film completes the film's package without overpowering it.
 Sleeping Beauty provided the most gorgeous background to any Disney animated film, but the characters seemed lost in that world.
 Here, the scenery is no less stunning, perhaps better and certainly more realistic, but the characters belong here and are not overpowered by the grandeur.
 (Watch the backgrounds in the movie closely.
 I think this is what Walt Disney World's new Fantasyland Forest should look like!)
 The landscapes are varied and traditionally rich looking.
 Such an accomplishment that I almost forgot this film was computer generated!

 The character animation is very good, although at times Rapunzel's doe eyed look was a little too doe eyed.
 Computer generated humans are the shortfall of this tool and generally don't seem as warm to me as those drawn by hand.
 The work of Glen Keane is to be commended here as I could almost imagine he would press the animators for a more real look than those found in Toy Story, Up, or others.
 The film is all the better for his work.